 I wish to make an observation.
 It is not by any means ground breaking, but at this moment, I’d argue more so than any in the past, it is paramount to reflect on this micro-cultural gesture.
 The future, it would appear, is all the rage.
-Walking through bookstores, newsstands, and even from waiting room to waiting room, the ever present, omniscient 24-hour news a theme rising above the day to day.
+Walking through bookstores, newsstands, and even from waiting room to waiting room, the ever present, omniscient 24-hour news, a theme rises above the day to day.
 That theme: What’s next?

 What happens after the next fiscal quarter?
 What happens after the next gun-related community tragedy?
 What happens after the next election?
 After Trump?
 What happens after Brexit?
 After the refugee crisis?
 After the next militant attack?
 What will Russia do next?
 China?
 What happens when Crown Prince Mohammed bin Salman becomes king?
 What happens after the Syrian Civil War?
 The next financial crisis?
 The next epidemic?
 The next fashion fad or popular diet?
 After the new airport is built?
 After the road construction completely changes the commute?
 After the seas rise and the summers burn warmer?
 After the sun goes down?

 The future is hot.
 Science is reigned over by the future of the human body, the future of technology, and the oh-so-futures ridden concepts of space and physics.
 It seems that every other article in the realm of current affairs, politics, and sociology can be distilled down to the title “Where do we go from here?”
 Society itself is obsessed with the latest tech, the newest forms of transport being dreamed up, and how change itself can be utilised.
 Even children’s media seems to be focused on dystopia, distant worlds, and empowerment.